org-trello/org-trello/README-dev.md

 - predicate functions are suffixed by `-p`.
 For example, `orgtrello-data/entity-card-p` which checks if the parameter entity is a card or not.

 For example:
-- in `src/buffer.el`, all pure public functions are named `orgtrello-buffer/some-fn-name`
+- in `org-trello-buffer.el`, all pure public functions are named `orgtrello-buffer/some-fn-name`
-- in `src/input.el`, all pure private functions are named `orgtrello-input/--some-private-fn`
+- in `org-trello-input.el`, all pure private functions are named `orgtrello-input/--some-private-fn`
-- in `src/cbx.el`, all public side-effecty functions are named `orgtrello-cbx/some-fn-name!`
+- in `org-trello-cbx.el`, all public side-effecty functions are named `orgtrello-cbx/some-fn-name!`

 ### Exception

-`src/org-trello.el` is the main namespace that declares the:
+`org-trello.el` is the main namespace that declares the:
 - interactive commands used throughout all of org-trello
 - minor mode